wp-plugins/earth-hour/readme.txt

 = Why Doesn't The Banner Show Up On My Site? =

-* It's most likely because your theme doesn't have a wp_footer tag.
+* It's most likely because your theme doesn't have a wp_footer template tag.
 Try adding that to your theme.

 == Screenshots ==